-- Compliance – irrespective of a Brexit deal (and free trade agreement between the UK and EU) or no-deal (and the transition to World Trade Organisation rules) goods will need to be declared, with custom procedures applied and opportunities for tax/duty planning.
+- Compliance – irrespective of a Brexit deal (and free trade agreement between the UK and EU) or no-deal Brexit (and the transition to World Trade Organisation rules) goods will need to be declared, with custom procedures applied and opportunities for tax/duty planning.

 - The security of customer relationships and the effect on demand volume, contract terms, pricing and rebates.

 Supply chain strategies needn’t just be about mitigation.
-What forward-thinking manufacturers should be looking at is challenging what’s happening in their supply chains and doing things differently.
-Reducing lead times and deferring the time when any duties need to be paid makes sense in almost every scenario.
+You should be looking at challenging what’s happening in your supply chains and see if you can do things differently.

 2. Adopt new technology and innovation

-Bringing together technology such as the Internet of Things (IoT), cloud computing and artificial intelligence (AI), UK manufacturers should embrace technology in a post-Brexit world.
-It offers great opportunities and benefits when it comes to productivity and efficiency.
+Bringing together technology such as the Internet of Things (IoT), cloud computing and artificial intelligence (AI), you should embrace technology once the UK leaves the transition period.
+It offers excellent opportunities and benefits when it comes to productivity and efficiency.

-You won’t merely be thinking about the latest shiny new tech but rather choosing digital technology that can transform their business processes and which has been validated by similar companies.
+You won’t merely be thinking about the latest shiny new tech – you’ll be choosing digital technology that can transform your business processes and which may have been validated by similar companies.

 3. Invest in the right people

-To fully implement the benefits of Industry 4.0, UK manufacturers must have a strategy of upskilling existing employees to deliver digital transformation.
+To fully implement the benefits of Industry 4.0, you must have a strategy of upskilling existing employees to deliver digital transformation.

-Of course, the possible restriction of free movement across the EU may cause businesses to face problems of recruiting enough people to run traditional factory and supply chain processes.
+Of course, the restriction of free movement across the EU may cause you to face problems of recruiting enough people to run traditional factory and supply chain processes.